Ak33ra/15-418-final-project/docs/proposal.md

 For each combination we will obtain the following metrics: latency, throughput, tail latency, slowdown, fairness, SM utliziation, TensorCore utilization, bandwidth utilization. <br>
 The combinations of models we will be testing on are small model, big model, small + big models.
-For these models we will also vary the the models that are arithmeticlly intensive and models that are bandwidth limited. <br>
+For these models we will also vary the the models that are arithmeticlly intensive and models that are bandwidth limited.<br>
-We hope to find patterns in the different bottlenecks of the varying combinations of models, and provide key insights for how to improve performance. <br />
+We hope to find patterns in the different bottlenecks of the varying combinations of models, and provide key insights for how to improve performance.
+Specifically, we want to find patterns for how the GPU usage and model performance can be optimized in terms of efficiency and latency, which are key metrics for real world metrics.
+Some questions that we hope to find answers for what are key bottlenecks that programmers need to watch out for, and what are posssible research areas for improving performance. <br />

 Hope to Achieve: Create a scheduler or theoretical schedular for the models on different GPUs to optimize GPU utilization and performance.
 This would be creating a wrapper of some sort for kernel launches and inference handling, which would allow for more optimized usage of the GPU.
+The scheduler would be optimized for multi model inference on a single GPU.

 ## Platform
 Tools: C++, Python, NVIDIA GeForce RTX 2080, NVIDIA V100, Other research GPUs, Nsight Systems. <br>